All Episodes

 We see what has happened to Europe.

-I mean, there seems to have been there now seems to be a lack of assimilation in Europe by Islamists that have moved to these countries, and their numbers have grown such that they now have gained and garnered quite quite amount of uh of political power.
+I mean, there seems to have been, there now seems to be, a lack of assimilation in Europe by Islamists that have moved to these countries, and their numbers have grown such that they now have gained and garnered quite an amount of political power.

-First of all, how could Obama or the Obama administration possibly vet uh uh migr the the migrants coming in if they refuse to recognize the ideology behind this war?
+First of all, how could Obama or the Obama administration possibly vet the migrants coming in if they refuse to recognize the ideology behind this war?

-Uh how are they going to distinguish between quote unquote a moderate Muslim and and a jihadi?
+How are they going to distinguish between quote-unquote a moderate Muslim and a jihadi?

 And we see that Europe is changing.

-Every time that Muslims come become a certain point of the population, the country is altered forever.
+Every time that Muslims become a certain point of the population, the country is altered forever.

-And w whether Western surviv uh societies can survive, they won't, not as free and pluralistic societies.
+And whether Western societies can survive, they won't, not as free and pluralistic societies.

-You see now the EU is coming down on any criticism of it the migration policies of um Islam.
+You see now the EU is coming down on any criticism of the migration policies, of Islam.

 Everywhere Western law and Islamic law conflict, it is Western law that must give way.

-And that's what Obama is importing into this country, and people should be deeply deeply concerned.
+And that's what Obama is importing into this country.

-And again, I can't I can't help but say this inherent conflict of civilizations if you grow up under Sharia law, and for example, it's oppressive uh abuse of women and telling them how to dress and not letting them drive and not letting them vote and four male eyewitnesses uh needed for rape and and men deciding if they go to school or if they go to work.
+And for example, it's oppressive abuse of women and telling them how to dress and not letting them drive and not letting them vote and four male eyewitnesses needed for rape and men deciding if they go to school or if they go to work.

-And doesn't that mean that if people want to come or immigrate from from Muslim countries that there's got to be some indication that they come here with the intention of assimilation?
+And doesn't that mean that if people want to come or immigrate from Muslim countries, that there's got to be some indication that they come here with the intention of assimilation?

 Absolutely.

-But the problem is, yes, the constitution is a magnificent and brilliant document, uh the most in human history.
+But the problem is, yes, the Constitution is a magnificent and brilliant document, the most in human history.

-But the fact is if if no one is adhering to it and it's not being enforced, it's it's just a piece of paper.
+But the fact is, if no one is adhering to it and it's not being enforced, it's just a piece of paper.

-How did how did Great Britain of all countries how did they concede to give and create eighty-eight separate Sharia courts?
+How did Great Britain of all countries, how did they concede to give and create 88 separate Sharia courts?

 There are Sharia courts in Texas.

-Because at the same time we're having this phenomenon of unprecedented levels of immigration are assimilating institutions like our educational system, our government, our churches, and others are really deteriorating and losing the will to you know, they've lost that ability to turn immigrants into Americans.
+Right, because at the same time we're having this phenomenon of unprecedented levels of immigration, our assimilating institutions like our educational system, our government, our churches, and others are really deteriorating and losing the will to, you know, they've lost that ability to turn immigrants into Americans, that ability that we once had during the last great wave of immigration.

-I mean, for example, aren't aren't radicals aren't radicals trained to lie to blend in and to say all the right things during any type of of meeting or questioning or interrogation or background check?
+I mean, for example, aren't radicals, aren't radicals trained to lie, to blend in, and to say all the right things during any type of meeting or questioning or interrogation or background check?

-Aren't they aren't they purposely trained to lie to um the whatever immigration officials they may come into contact with?
+Aren't they purposely trained to lie to whatever immigration officials they may come into contact with?

-Yes, and our and our immigration officials are are forbidden from asking too many questions or asking questions that might get at that uh nowadays anyway.
+Yes, and our immigration officials are forbidden from asking too many questions or asking questions that might get at that nowadays.

-Um the they are told to pretty much rubber stamp approval of all applicants, and you know, that has come back to to uh to bite us.
+Anyway, they are told to pretty much rubber stamp approval of all applicants, and that has come back to bite us.

-Is it a fair statement that Americans are gonna die as a result of this policy?
+Is it a fair statement that Americans are going to die as a result of this policy?

 Yes.